Introduction to the Stillwater River

 The Stillwater River is the largest tributary of the Yellowstone River upstream from the Bighorn in eastern Montana.
 In many respects it’s a larger cousin of the Boulder, its neighbor to the west.

 Unlike the Boulder, some portion of the Stillwater remains high enough to float most seasons through the entire core season, and sometimes even through late fall.
 Use this Stillwater River Fishing Guide to plan your trip, or give us a call to set up a guided trip.
-We run float trips and occasional walk-float combo trips on the Stillwater.
+We run float trips and float-wade trips on the Stillwater.

 The Stillwater sees far less angling pressure than rivers closer to Livingston or Bozeman, and the fishing benefits from it.
 In terms of sheer numbers of fish available to the average floating angler, the Stillwater might be the best river in our operations area right now, and it’s a favorite of many visiting anglers “in the know.”
 We hope to run a larger number of Stillwater River fishing trips in the future.